netdata/netdata/docs/Running-behind-haproxy.md

 # Netdata via HAProxy

-> HAProxy is a free, very fast and reliable solution offering high availability, load balancing,
+> High Availability Proxy (HAProxy) is a free, very fast and reliable solution offering high availability, load balancing,
-> and proxying for TCP and HTTP-based applications.
+> and proxying for Transmission Control Protocol (TCP) and HTTP-based applications.
 It is particularly suited for very high traffic web sites
 > and powers quite a number of the world's most visited ones.

 If Netdata is running on a host running HAProxy, rather than connecting to Netdata from a port number, a domain name